-Anecdotal reports were received of New Zealand pigmyweed (Crassulahelmsii) in NRW assets in the region.
-The species is known to be present in and around Llyn Brenig reservoir, located 5km east of Llyn Aled.
-The UK New Zealand pigmyweed occurs in a variety of habitats including ponds, lakes, canals, and ditches as well as on damp mud on the margins of ponds and reservoirs.
+Anecdotal reports were received of New Zealand pigmyweed (Crassula helmsii) in NRW assets in the region.
+The species is known to be present in and around Llyn Brenig reservoir, located 5km east of Aled Isaf.
+The UKNew Zealand pigmyweed occurs in a variety of habitats including ponds, lakes, canals, and ditches as well as on damp mud on the margins of ponds and reservoirs.
 The species can tolerate a wide range of environmental conditions, from basic to acidic and oligotrophic to eutrophic21.
 Where it occurs it can form dense mats shading out native vegetation and choking watercourses.
 Distribution occurs through vegetative means; full plants can grow from very small vegetative fragments.

-Welsh Water commissioned Ricardo Energy & Environment (REE) to conduct a total of three surveys, which were undertaken between 30 July and 1 August 2018.
+Welsh Water commissioned Ricardo Energy & Environment to conduct a total of three surveys, which were undertaken between 30 July and 1 August 2018.
 The surveys included a visual inspection of the shore of Llyn Aled and Aled Isaf Reservoirs and at nine sites along the Afon Aled.
-In addition to the REE surveys, APEM conducted macrophyte surveys at Aled Isaf, paying special attention to the presence/absence of Crassula helmsii.
+In addition to the Ricardo Energy & Environment surveys, APEM conducted macrophyte surveys at Aled Isaf, paying special attention to the presence/absence of Crassula helmsii.
 No Crassula helmsii was found at any of the sites, on any of the Welsh Water commissioned surveys.

 Due to its preference for slow flowing water bodies New Zealand pigmyweed is likely to be absent from the impacted reaches of the Afon Aled and is not considered further for the impacted river reaches.
-As the drought permit will result in a reduction in discharge from the reservoir implementation is not anticipated to increase the range of New Zealand Pigmy weed within the Aled catchment.
-Therefore the impacts are assessed as negligible.
+The transfer water from the Aled Isaf reservoir to Llyn Aled does not have the potential to increase the range of the species as it is absent from Aled Isaf and Llyn Aled.

-Table D4.1.
-The impacts, and their magnitude, have been based on the hydrological impacts (see Section 4.2 of the main report), their influence on the physical environment (including geomorphology, water quality and likely habitat availability) (see Section 4.3 of the main report) and the sensitivities of the macrophyte community.
-The impacts presented in Table D4.1 represent the worst case impacts of implementing a drought permit, over and above the impacts potentially caused by a natural drought.
+Table D{5.1}.
+The impacts of the Llyn Aled drought permit on invasive species are summarised in Table D{5.1}.
+The impacts, and their magnitude, have been based on the hydrological impacts (see Section 4.2 of the main report), their influence on the physical environment (including geomorphology, water quality and likely habitat availability).
+The impacts presented in Table D{4.1} represent the worst case impacts of implementing a drought permit, over and above the impacts potentially caused by a natural drought.